April 21, 2016

 The cost of the program is $2 per student.
 Teachers and adult chaperones are free.
 Classes may pick either the 9:30–11:30 a.m. session or the 11:30 a.m.–1:30 p.m. session.
 Teachers who wish to register their class for the event may contact the Murrell Home at 918-456-2751.

 The George M. Murrell Home is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.